South Africa: Fire burns in Parliament district of Cape Town | DW | 02.01.2022

 Cape Town Fire and Rescue confirmed the fire was at the Parliament building and added that firefighters are currently at the scene.

 Large flames and a column of smoke could be seen at the location.
-Firefighters were also present, said AFP news agency.
+A statement by JP Smith, City of Cape Town's mayoral committee member for safety and security said 36 firefighters were at the scene, trying to bring it under control.

-Local media reported that the cause of the fire was still unknown.
+Several roads around the parliament building had been closed as authorities tried to bring the situation under control.

-This breaking news story will be updated as more information becomes available.
+Minister of Public Works Patricia de Lille told reporters the Old Assembly building had caught fire.
+She added that the situation was mostly under control, and an extractor was pulling the smoke out of the National Assembly.